-What’s Fall without a big sack full of straw made to look like a person, adorning most of a shopping center and the majority of Downtown Main Street?
-Not Fall in Frankenmuth, that’s for sure!
-The Scarecrow Fest in Frankenmuth (October 17-18 and 24-25) is a true showing of the spirit that is Fall!
-Visitors can enjoy activities such as pumpkin catapulting, face painting, and trick or treating within the Frankenmuth River Place Shops.
+What’s fall without a big sack of straw made to look like a person, decorating most of a shopping center and the majority of Downtown Main Street?
+The Scarecrow Fest in Frankenmuth (which happens two consecutive weekends prior to Halloween) is a true showing of the fall spirit!
+Visitors can enjoy activities such as pumpkin catapulting and trick-or-treating within the Frankenmuth River Place Shops.

 When taking a break from the festivities for a world-famous chicken dinner at Bavarian Inn Restaurant or Zehnder’s of Frankenmuth, make sure to check out the cleverly costumed scarecrows outside many of the local businesses and vote for your favorite!
-And speaking of eating, Fall is one of the best times to indulge at one of the two famous restaurants as they feature locally grown Blue Hubbard Squash as the seasonal vegetable and within their pumpkin pies, which are not only crowd favorites, but great ways to really celebrate the Fall harvest!
+And speaking of eating, fall is one of the best times to indulge at one of the two famous restaurants as they feature locally grown blue hubbard squash as the seasonal vegetable and within their pumpkin pies, which are not only crowd favorites, but great ways to really celebrate the fall harvest!

 While the Annual Christmas Experience, snow lined streets, and Christmas cheer will always echo throughout Michigan’s Little Bavaria during the holiday season, make sure to fall into Frankenmuth this Autumn for a whole new take on this popular German-themed destination in Michigan.